Ankit6989/ToDoAPP/README.md

 5. Please do not open issues regarding the security of the project.
 Instead, please send an email to `ankitparida9@gmail.com` and I will address the issue as soon as possible.

-6. Please do not open pull requests that add new features without first getting our support.
-Similarly, do not open pull requests that refactors the project in a major way without first getting our support.

-7. Please do not open pull requests that fix bugs without first opening an issue describing the bug and getting our support.
+6. Please do not open pull requests that fix bugs without first opening an issue describing the bug and getting our support.

-8. Please do not open pull requests that fix typos or add new comments without first getting our support.
+7. Please do not open pull requests that fix typos or add new comments without first getting our support.

 ## Project status